KWSM-P99/charter/README.md

 ##

-### Why do we need structure?
+## Why do we need structure?

-Herding cats is hard.
-Mobilizing that herd to build software, harder.
+The journey from a scattered idea to a successful implementation is riddled with challenges.
+Just as it's hard to herd cats, guiding a diverse team of passionate individuals towards building coherent and effective software can be even more daunting.
+A structured approach doesn't just bring order to chaos; it aligns our collective energy, ensuring that every member is rowing in the same direction and amplifying our potential.

-### What is the goal of this charter?
+## What is the goal of this charter?

-Return value to our community by producing tools tailored to our communities unique needs.
-Those tools are open-source and any member of the community should be able to contribute towards our overall success.
+At the heart of our endeavors is our community.
+Our aim is to consistently provide value by creating tools that aren’t just effective but are specially designed to cater to the unique needs and nuances of our community.
+By embracing the open-source ethos, we not only invite transparency but also encourage every community member to play an active role.
+Everyone should feel empowered to contribute, provide insights, and shape the tools that we build.
+Our ultimate objective?
+To collectively drive our community towards success.

-### How we plan to achieve that goal?
+## How we plan to achieve that goal?
-We will maintain key items in this repository that enable us to accomplish the goal of organization.

-Deliverables:
+Our strategy is rooted in organization and clarity.
+This repository is more than just a digital space; it's the backbone of our mission.
+By housing key resources, guidelines, and documents here, we ensure that every team member has access to a clear roadmap.
+It's not just about maintaining items; it's about fostering an environment where collaboration thrives.
+Here, every idea finds its footing, every challenge is addressed head-on, and our collective goals are translated into actionable tasks.

+### Deliverables

-- Current goals and objectives approved by the steering commitee
+- ***Current Goals and Objectives:*** Outlined and approved by the steering committee to ensure alignment with the broader vision.
-- Key roles & responsibilities
-- Contribution guidelines
-- A process to onboard community members
+- ***Key Roles & Responsibilities:*** Defined to bring clarity to individual and group expectations and ensure smooth operations.
+- ***Contribution Guidelines:*** Framed to encourage and facilitate seamless contributions from both internal team members and the wider community.
+- ***Community Onboarding Process:*** Designed to welcome, educate, and integrate new community members, ensuring they feel valued and informed.
-- A process to review new project proposals
+- ***New Project Proposal Review:*** A systematic approach to vetting and incorporating new project ideas, ensuring alignment with our objectives.
-- A process to make changes to existing projects
+- ***Change Management for Projects:*** Processes in place to ensure that modifications to existing projects are done thoughtfully and in alignment with our standards.
-- A list of current projects
-- A schedule of monthly events where the team sync
-- A record of event agenda items
+- ***List of Current Projects:*** Regularly updated to provide a snapshot of ongoing efforts and initiatives.
+- ***Monthly Events Schedule:*** A pre-defined calendar for team synchronizations, fostering regular communication and collaboration.
+- ***Event Agenda Records:*** Maintained to provide transparency, accountability, and historical context for our meetings and decisions.

+Through these deliverables, we aim to bring our goals to fruition, harnessing the collective power of our community for the benefit of all.

 ##